ArtomD/PersonalProjects/README.md

 Language C# in Unity

-2D platformer with multiplayer elements created for [GMTK Game Jam 2021](https://itch.io/jam/gmtk-2021), with an overal place of 364th.
+2D platformer with multiplayer elements created for [GMTK Game Jam 2021](https://itch.io/jam/gmtk-2021), with an overall place of 364th.
 (2 days of development)

 ### Goona